jaeyoungchoilab/Topsicle/README.md

 Using Topsicle, you can have an overview of where are telomere patterns within the sequence with [overview_plot.py](#21-descriptive-plots---overview_plotpy), or jump right into the main analysis to get telomere lengths in reads using [main.py](#22-telomere-length-finding---mainpy).

 The full directory with code and results are in [Topsicle_demo](Topsicle_demo).
-After running it, it will return a .csv file (telolength_all.csv) for all telomere length of reads in the input, a temp_result.csv file writing the result in real time in case the analysis sudden stop (usually when the file is more than 3MB) descriptive plots, heatmaps and mean window change visualizations.
+After running it, it will return a .csv file (telolength_all.csv) for all telomere length of reads in the input (Topsicle will write the result to this .csv file in real time), descriptive plots, heatmaps and mean window change visualizations.

 ### 2.1: Descriptive plots - overview_plot.py
 This code will output overview plot of locations of telomere pattern (or snippet of telomere pattern) in the sequence and heatmap.
 Run the code as below: